ibm-cloud-docs/openwhisk/openwhisk_annotations.md

 The annotations are _not_ checked.
 So while it is conceivable to use the annotations to infer if a composition of two Actions into a sequence is legal, for example, the system does not yet do that.

-## Annotations specific to web Actions
+## Annotations specific to Web Actions
 {: #openwhisk_annotations_webactions}

 Recently, the core API was extended with new features.
 To enable packages and Actions to participate in these features, new annotations are introduced that are semantically meaningful.
 These annotations must be explicitly set to `true` to have effect.
 Changing the value from `true` to `false` excludes the attached asset from the new API.
 The annotations have no meaning otherwise in the system.
 See the following annotations: